Frequently Asked Questions

 TRACE wants to try to support you no matter your past experiences with public school.
 If you have a dream we are already half way there.

 The majority of our students come from our high schools with a plan for a 5th year outlined in your IEP.
-If you meet the criteria for TRACE (see Who is TRACE for?) and are not coming from a local high school you can contact the TRACE office at (619) 574-1073 x 2126.
+If you meet the criteria for TRACE (see Who is TRACE for?) and are not coming from a local high school you can contact the TRACE office at (619) 344-6120.
 We will ask you to register and bring any records you have available to us so we can start the process.
-Most important we will hook you up with a education specialist with TRACE and start your person centered plan so we can begin to support you in achieving YOUR expected outcomes.
+Most importantly we can connect you with an education specialist with TRACE and start your person centered plan so we can begin to support you achieving YOUR expected outcomes.

 Website by SchoolMessenger Presence. © 2024 SchoolMessenger Corporation.
 All rights reserved.